Skip to main content

 stk validate app

-The stk validate app command validates the structure of an application.
-To validate an application, run the command in the application's folder.
+The stk validate app command validates the structure of an Application.
+Run the command in the Application directory.

 The command will: